erikschmutz/aws-cf/README.md

 ## Core priciples

-1. Unlike many frameworks outthere, aws-cf should be able to integrate with existing cloudformation without needing any changes to the underlying code.
+1. Unlike many frameworks outthere, `aws-cf` should be able to integrate with existing cloudformation without needing any changes to the underlying code.
-2. It should be possible without any refactors to the underlying code to remove the framework and go back to writing cloudformation directly along with bash scripts.
+2. It should be possible without any refactors to the underlying code to remove the `aws-cf` and go back to writing cloudformation directly along with bash scripts.
 3. It should be a minimal API, additional features should be part of add-ons instead of the core library.

-4. The library should avoid dependecies.
+## When to use this framework compared to more opinioate